 This short resource explores whether coloured backgrounds improve reading comfort and accuracy — particularly for people with Visual Snow Syndrome or dyslexia, though anyone is welcome to take part.

-You'll be asked to rank colour preferences, read three short passages, and answer a few quick questions.
+You'll be asked to rank colour preferences, read four short passages, and answer a few quick questions.
 The whole thing takes around 5–8 minutes.

 Please note: This resource is not medical research and is not a diagnostic tool.
 We are not medical professionals.
 If you have concerns about your vision, reading, or any related symptoms, please speak to your healthcare provider.

-By continuing, you agree that your responses and results may be collected and used by our team for research and product development purposes.
+By continuing, you agree that your anonymous responses may be used for research and product development.
+No personally identifiable information is collected or stored.
 Participation is entirely voluntary.
+This resource is intended for users aged 18 and over.

 Select your language